QnAnn-e/pHMMgraph--Profile-Hidden-Markov-visualizer/README.md

-# pHMMdi: Profile Hidden Markov Model diagrams
+# pHMMgraph: Profile Hidden Markov Model graphs

 ## About the Tool
-pHMMdi takes a Multiple Sequence Alignment (MSA) as input in the form of a fasta file and produces a visually informative diagram that shows the most probable alignment of a sequence to a model as well as the weighted transition probabilities.
+pHMMgraph takes a Multiple Sequence Alignment (MSA) as input in the form of a fasta file and produces a visually informative diagram that shows the most probable alignment of a sequence to a model as well as the weighted transition probabilities.

 ## How to use this tool